innovativeenterprises/innovative-enterprises/docs/09-launch-publishing/01-press-release-draft.md

 ---

-### **Innovative Enterprises Launches AI-Powered Platform to Digitize and Accelerate Business Operations for Omani SMEs**

-**Muscat, Oman – [Date]** – Innovative Enterprises, a pioneering Omani SME in the technology sector, today announced the launch of its comprehensive, AI-powered business services platform.
-The platform is designed to automate critical operations, streamline service delegation, and foster growth for Small and Medium Enterprises (SMEs) across the Sultanate, in direct alignment with Oman Vision 2040.

-The new platform integrates several key services, including the **Sanad Hub**, a digital marketplace connecting clients with a network of verified Sanad Service Centres, and the **Business Hub**, a B2B network for freelancers and companies.
-At its core is a suite of AI agents—including **Voxi**, a high-fidelity document translator, and **Aida**, a legal and administrative assistant—designed to automate complex tasks.

-"Our mission is to eliminate the operational friction that holds back Omani SMEs," said Jumaa Salim Al Hadidi, CEO of Innovative Enterprises.
-"By combining a services marketplace with a powerful AI workforce, we are providing businesses with the tools to not only become more efficient but also to compete on a larger scale.
-This is digital transformation made practical and accessible."

-Key features of the platform available at launch include:
-- **AI-Assisted Onboarding:** New partners can register in minutes by uploading their CR or ID, with our AI automatically extracting and filling in the required information.
-- **E-Briefcase:** A secure digital vault for partners to manage their legal documents, service agreements, and company profile.
-- **Sanad Hub:** A transparent and efficient way to delegate government-related tasks and receive competitive quotes from multiple service providers.

-Innovative Enterprises is committed to supporting the national agenda by providing the digital infrastructure necessary for a thriving SME ecosystem.

-The platform is now live.
-For more information, visit `https://innovativeenterprises.tech`.
+### **INNOVATIVE ENTERPRISES Launches as Oman’s First Fully AI-Powered SME, Unveiling a Digital Workforce and a Portfolio of Over 30 Tech Products**

+**Muscat, Oman – [Date]** – INNOVATIVE ENTERPRISES today announced its official launch, positioning itself as the Sultanate of Oman's first Small or Medium-sized Enterprise (SME) built from the ground up on a foundation of artificial intelligence.
+Helmed by CEO Jumaa Salim Al Hadidi and CTO Anwar Ahmed Sharif, the company is pioneering a new business model where a "digital workforce" of specialized AI agents collaborates with a human team to accelerate innovation and deliver a comprehensive suite of technology solutions.

+With an ambitious portfolio of over 30 digital products, the company is already demonstrating remarkable productivity.
+Currently, **10 products are live and operational**, including the flagship **Sanad Hub** and **Business Hub** platforms.
+An additional **7 products are in the active development and planning stages**, with a further **14 in the idea and research phase**, showcasing a deep pipeline of future innovation.

+"Our vision is not just to use AI, but to be fundamentally powered by it," said Jumaa Salim Al Hadidi, CEO.
+"We've created a new kind of company where AI agents are core team members, handling everything from legal analysis and marketing to software development and strategic research.
+This allows our human experts to focus on vision, client relationships, and high-level strategy, dramatically accelerating our ability to bring new products to market."

+This unique structure is made possible by a team of over 20 specialized AI agents, each with a name and a dedicated role within the company.
+Agents like **"Lexi,"** the AI Legal Assistant, **"Mira,"** the Marketing & Content Agent, and **"Navi,"** the Innovation Agent, work around the clock to drive the company's operations.

+Anwar Ahmed Sharif, the CTO and chief architect behind the company's technology, elaborated on the model.
+"We have engineered an ecosystem where our AI agents are not just tools, but collaborators.
+They analyze market data, draft contracts, write code, generate marketing campaigns, and even help us design the next wave of products.
+This synergy between human talent and a digital workforce is our core competitive advantage."

+INNOVATIVE ENTERPRISES is launching with a powerful suite of platforms aimed at solving key challenges for businesses in Oman and the GCC, including:

+-   **Sanad Hub & Business Hub:** Digital marketplaces connecting clients with a network of vetted service providers.
+-   **GENIUS Career Platform:** An AI-powered suite for CV enhancement and interview coaching.
+-   **RAAHA Platform:** A white-label solution for domestic workforce agencies.
+-   **Specialized Tech Hubs:** Dedicated solution portfolios for the **Real Estate** and **Construction** industries, featuring tools for AI property valuation and bid estimation.

+By leveraging its AI-powered operational model, INNOVATIVE ENTERPRISES is set to become a key player in Oman's digital transformation, aligning with the goals of Oman Vision 2040 to foster a diversified, knowledge-based economy.

 ### **About Innovative Enterprises**
-Innovative Enterprises is a Muscat-based Omani SME specializing in emerging technology solutions, including cloud computing, artificial intelligence, and cybersecurity.
-The company is dedicated to delivering high-impact digital products and services to both government and commercial clients in the Sultanate of Oman and the GCC.
+Innovative Enterprises is a Muscat-based Omani SME specializing in emerging technology solutions, including artificial intelligence, cloud computing, and cybersecurity.
+The company is dedicated to delivering high-impact digital products and services to both government and commercial clients in the Sultanate of Oman and the GCC, operating with a unique model that integrates human expertise with a sophisticated digital workforce.

 ### **Media Contact**
 Huda Al Salmi